-S2 NetBox Access Control and Video Monitoring System
+S2 NetBox Access Control

 S2 NetBox, a solid-state onsite appliance, can support up to 7 application blades and up to 32 S2 nodes.
 Nodes are proprietary control panels that are connected with readers and locks.
 The system uses an onsite hub or central network controller as the joining point for integrations and logins.
 The network controller is sometimes integrated with S2 nodes.
 Several nodes can be connected to a NetBox and several NetBoxes can be connected to each other to create a customized enterprise security platform.

 Video monitoring is S2’s main strengths.
 The platform supports a wide range of third-party products and systems including controllers, readers, video intercom, video monitoring, visitor management, intrusion detection, wireless locks and more.
 The S2 access control system can be easily scaled from one or two doors to over 7000 portals.
 One of S2’s key selling points is that clients don’t need to pay for using the software.
 No licenses are required for adding more doors to a controller.

 - Unified Security Solution: The S2 NetBox interface allows centralized management of user credentials, permission levels, access control events, video surveillance and other security systems.

 - Supports Legacy Access Control Methods: NetBox can integrate with legacy access control methods such as HID / RFID cards and biometrics.